paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 | **Zone** | **johnlennon-app\johnlennon-cit-60day** | johnlennon-app\johnlennon-cit-90day |
 | **MaxValidDays** | **60** | 90 |

-"Submit" this policy as you did previously.
+"Submit" your personalized "60day" Policy as you did previously.

 NOTE: the VCert logic takes the **"Zone"** and splits it into a pair of prospective resources, an Application and a CIT.
 As you Create your second Policy Stack, it recognizes that the **Application** resource already exists and re-uses it.